The Ly$\alpha$ and Continuum Origins Survey. III. Investigating the Link between Galaxy Morphology, Merger Properties and LyC Escape: Discussion

 \subsection{Are galaxy mergers accurately identified in LaCOS?}

 In section \ref{sec:results-mergers} we have shown that all the mergers identified visually with high confidence ($P_{merg}\geq79\%$) in LaCOS are at advanced stages of interaction, having undergone at least one peri-center passage or being close to merging.
-Additionally, the main difference between the robust mergers and low merger vote fraction samples is their UV sizes as measured by $r_{50}$.
-Here, we explore potential reasons for this difference and implications for the nature of LyC-emitters.
+Additionally, robust mergers and low merger vote fraction samples differ significantly only by their UV sizes as measured by $r_{50}$, and their LyC luminosity, with robust mergers having generally larger sizes and LyC luminosities.
+Here, we explore potential reasons for these differences and implications for the nature of LyC-emitters.

-On Figure \ref{fig:mergfrac_Mstar_r80} we show the position of mergers and low vote fraction mergers in the mass-size diagram, with markers color-coded by the fraction of votes going to merger categories.
+On Figure \ref{fig:mergfrac_Mstar_r80} we show the position of mergers and galaxies with low merger vote fraction in the mass-size diagram, with markers color-coded by the fraction of votes going to merger categories.
 One may notice that the bulk of galaxies with low merger vote fractions tend to reside in the low-mass ($M_{*}<10^9 M_{\odot}$), small angular size ($r_{80}<0.3"$) corner of the diagram.
 Interestingly, when examining the merger stages of low merger vote fraction galaxies, we find that when they are voted as mergers, they are consistently identified as post-coalescence galaxies (see Figure \ref{fig:vote}).

 The classification of mergers is generally challenging, and citizen science experiments have shown that even clear galaxy mergers tend to have low merger vote fractions \citep{Lintott2008,Darg2010}.
 Most galaxies identified in LaCOS may be at post-interaction and pre-coalescence stages, simply because those are the easiest stages to identify visually with certainty, since they present both separate nuclei and tidal features.
 Therefore, we may expect some of the more compact galaxies in LaCOS to also be mergers, and the merger fractions in LaCOS to be larger than the values derived with our identification scheme.
 Yet, it is extremely difficult to ascertain which of the galaxies with low merger vote fraction are or are not mergers solely with the HST imaging presented here.
 Deeper observations could potentially reveal fainter isophotes, and dedicated morphometrics or CNN calibrations adapted to the galaxy property parameter space and specificity of the survey could help refine the identification process.
 However, and given the data currently at hand, the LaCOS visual merger fractions provide the best lower limits achievable at this stage.